efdourado/fs-memphis/README.md

 # Memphis — Listen.
 Feel.
 Create.

-Music, reimagined — Memphis is a web application designed to provide a seamless, modern music listening experience.
+Music, reimagined.
+Memphis is a web application designed to provide a seamless, modern music listening experience.
 Users can build and manage personal playlists, and align new perspectives through sound.

 ---